-In a preliminary analysis of an ongoing birth outcome surveillance study in Botswana there have been 4 cases (as of May 2018) of neural tube defects reported in 426 infants born to mothers who were exposed to dolutegravir-containing regimens from the time of conception.
-In the same study, no infant born to a woman who started dolutegravir during pregnancy had a neural tube defect, out of 2824 women.
+(0.1%) to mothers taking non-dolutegravir-containing regimens from the time of conception (Prevalence Difference 0.20%; 95% CI 0.01-0.59).
+In the same study, one out of 3840 deliveries (0.03%) to mothers who started dolutegravir during pregnancy had a neural tube defect, compared with three out of 5,952 deliveries (0.05%) to mothers who started non dolutegravir-containing regimens during pregnancy.
 A causal relationship of these events to the use of dolutegravir has not been established.
 The incidence of neural tube defects in the general population ranges from 0.5-1 case per 1,000 live births.
 As neural tube defects occur within the first 4 weeks of foetal development (at which time the neural tubes are sealed) this potential risk would concern women exposed to dolutegravir at the time of conception and in early pregnancy.